How do I get to Moss Wood?

 Is it possible to attend a Moss Wood retreat without staying at Moss Wood?

-Yes, we certainly welcome those who live in the area.
+Yes, we very much hope that those who live in the area will come.
+We welcome you.

 The cost for a “day-tripper” to attend includes breakfast, lunch, and dinner.
 The expectation is that you will join us for the full schedule each day.
 There is no “one day” pass.
 Please feel free to contact the director with any questions and concerns you may have.